duxv/brutal/README.md

-  -m, --method string               method of the requests to be done (default "GET") -q, --quick-list string           use a wordlist from the command line arguments (separated by a comma) -p, --threads int                 number of attempts to run at the same time (default 1) -t, --timeout int                 time in seconds to wait for a request (default 5) -w, --wordlist string             words to use
+  -m, --method string               method of the requests to be done (default "GET") -q, --quick-list string           use a wordlist from the command line arguments (separated by a comma) -p, --threads int                 number of attempts to run at the same time (default 1) -t, --timeout int                 time in milliseconds to wait for a request (default 5000) -w, --wordlist string             words to use
   -s, --wordlist-separator string   separator of words in the wordlist (default "\n")
 ```